mutable-learning/snapptk/episode_2/README.md

     ...
     root.mainloop()
     print("After the mainloop")

+This code will work, but it only works when we run the file as a script.
+To make our code better and safer we should use some of the built-in functionality of Python.

 [Version 2 - Using a main() function](code/window_testing_v2.py)<br>
 In the second version of the code we add in a main() function and then use the built-in functionality of Python to only run this function if we are using the file as a script.
 The code looks like this: